rayyngg/FangryBirds-tiktok-tech-jam/README.md

 - Asking about attribute *a* reveals the next two undisclosed constraints of class *a*, word for word.
 Asking `other` reveals the next two of any class.
 So `other` twice discloses the whole card, and `brand` or `category` never reveal anything.
 - The target sits at the 99th popularity percentile of its bucket (median), so `rating_number` is a strong prior before any constraint arrives.
 - In override sessions the "earlier preference" the customer asks us to ignore is a true property of the target, and hits before the override turn are not scored.
-- The harness does not catch exceptions in the agent's constructor, and the organizer may disable network access for final scoring.
+- The harness does not catch exceptions in the agent's constructor, so construction has to be bulletproof.

 Everything below follows from those facts.
 Where the private set might behave differently, we measured what happens rather than guessed (see the robustness study).